jtone2k8/RegScout/README.md

 I have also spent more time during 2.00 versions to try and document the locations of the data.

 I have also spent alot of time creating a parser of the data that is collected so the end goal would be to have the data that is output requiring as little interpertation as possible.
-This is not alway 100% done but this is my end goal for this project is to achieve this.
+This is not always 100% done but this is my end goal for this project is to achieve this.